nan5895/Steve_NEXTFLOW/README.md

 docker -v
 ```

-### Docker command
+### Docker Basic

 **Here are some several commands that you might use frequently**

-- `docker ps` it will display all container list in docker daemon socket.
+- `docker ps`: it will display all container list in docker daemon socket.
 Sometime, you get error (i.e. Got permission denied while trying to connect to the Docker....etc) this mean that the user has not permission to access this docker socket. if you have super user access you can use `sudo` to access this.
   ```
   $ docker ps
   CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES